Code-Institute-Submissions/stream-two-project-2/README.md

 ## Testing

 Much of the site development was done on a Windows PC using the Chrome browser, and making use of the developer tools to view at different screen sizes and troubleshoot any problems which may occur.
 The site was then further tested in the Firefox browser and on Android devices of different sizes.

+## Issues

+One notable problem that I came across during the development of the site related to the vertical lines which reach up from the tick marks on the x-axis of a row chart.
+By default from the DC style sheet, these display with an opacity of 0.5, however when the row charts were rendered on Chrome some of these lines would disappear after rendering, especially after filtering when an elastic x-axis was present.

+Attempted debugging using the Chrome developer tools indicated that if the opacity were set to 1, all lines would remain on the chart as expected but any opacity lower than 1 caused the problem to occur.
+The issue presented in exactly the same was on Chrome on a Windows PC and on Android, but was not replicated on Firefox.
+As yet I have been unable to find any explanation for this, but it may be that it is a bug relating the Chrome browser.